 SKU Number Do’s

-- Do keep it very simple, it should be understood by a fifth grader.
+- Keep it very simple.
+It should be understood by a fifth grader!

-- Do keep it short, but not very short that it’s confused with a quantity.
+- Make them short.
+But not very short that it’s confused with a quantity.

-- Do start with a letter(s).
+- Start with a letter(s).
 It’s easier to discern and sort in spreadsheets and sort during receiving, put away, and picking.